amanmohla/my-website/README.md

 # My personal website

 This code powers my personal space on internet.
 It powers my website [amanmohla.com](https://amanmohla.com).
-I use [NextJS](https://nextjs.org) & [Netlify](https://www.netlify.com) to build and run my website.
-With NextJS, I am also using typescript and styled components.
+I am using [NextJS](https://nextjs.org) & [Vercel](https://https://vercel.com) to build and run my website.

 ## How to use it?